 - Veteran's Files - Veterans' information from the Revolutionary War to present (online).
 Some files in the archives include original photographs, military and biographical information, and newspaper clippings.
 You can order digital copies of these files via this form: Requesting Digital Copies.

 - Vital Records - This office does not hold official birth, death, and marriage certificates, with two exceptions: 1) Town Clerks' returns for birth, marriage, and death records for Caledonia through York, 1847 to 1849 (none for Avon or Ossian; some scattered); and 2) marriage records and/or indices from the County Clerk between 1908 to 1926 (online).
 New York State did not require town clerks to keep birth, death, and marriage records until 1880; after this date, birth and death records are available from the local registrar of the municipality where the event occurred.
 Marriage records are available from the Town Clerk where the marriage license was issued.
-If the location of these events is unknown, contact the New York State Department of Health.
+If the location of these events is unknown, check Reclaim the Records to access an index.

 NEW at the Historian's Office!